mars-vision/marsvision/README.md

 -----
 ## Overview
 MarsVision is an open source computer vision package containing tools for training and  evaluating Scikit-Learn models and PyTorch CNN models.
-We implemented a sliding window pipeline, where we can run a sliding window across images for classification of images from PDS.
+We implemented a sliding window pipeline, where we can run a sliding window across images for classification of HiRISE images of the surface of Mars.

 This package makes use of the PDSC: Planetary Data System Coincidences package to retrieve metadata (e.g. latitudes, longitudes) for classified windows.